Wrapped Velas Price Reaches $0.0220 (WVLX)

-Wrapped Velas (WVLX) traded flat against the U.S. dollar during the one day period ending at 17:00 PM E.T. on May 31st.
-During the last seven days, Wrapped Velas has traded flat against the U.S. dollar.
-Wrapped Velas has a total market cap of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last day.
-One Wrapped Velas coin can now be bought for $0.0220 or 0.00000079 BTC on popular exchanges.
+Wrapped Velas (WVLX) traded flat against the dollar during the 24 hour period ending at 21:00 PM Eastern on June 4th.
+One Wrapped Velas coin can now be bought for approximately $0.0220 or 0.00000079 BTC on major exchanges.
+Wrapped Velas has a market cap of $50.22 million and $88.45 worth of Wrapped Velas was traded on exchanges in the last day.
+Over the last week, Wrapped Velas has traded flat against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.